Multipath TCP: Simplified description

 The core idea of multipath TCP is to define a way to build a connection between two hosts and not between two interfaces (as standard TCP does).

 For instance, Alice has a smartphone with 3G and WiFi interfaces (with IP addresses 10.11.12.13 and 10.11.12.14) and Bob has a computer with an Ethernet interface (with IP address 20.21.22.23).

-In standard TCP, the connection should be established between two IP addresses.
+In standard TCP, the connection is established between two IP addresses.
 Each TCP connection is identified by a four-tuple (source and destination addresses and ports).
 Given this restriction, an application can only create one TCP connection through a single link.
 Multipath TCP allows the connection to use several paths simultaneously.
 For this, Multipath TCP creates one TCP connection, called subflow, over each path that needs to be used.

 The purpose of the different protocol operations (defined in RFC 6824) are: